Mark Canha Preview, Player Props: Brewers vs. Cubs

 Mark Canha At The Plate

-- Canha is hitting .248 with 20 doubles, a triple, seven home runs and 41 walks.
+- Canha is hitting .248 with 20 doubles, a triple, eight home runs and 41 walks.

+- Canha will look to extend his four-game hitting streak.
+He's batting .316 with one homer in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.